Attenuation theory: Effects of attentional demand on brain activity

-In a fMRI study that examined if meaning was implicitly extracted from unattended words, or if the extraction of meaning could be avoided by simultaneously presenting distracting stimuli; it was found that when competing stimuli create sufficient attentional demand, no brain activity was observed in response to the unattended words, even when directly fixated upon.
+In a functional magnetic resonance imaging (fMRI) study that examined if meaning was implicitly extracted from unattended words, or if the extraction of meaning could be avoided by simultaneously presenting distracting stimuli; it was found that when competing stimuli create sufficient attentional demand, no brain activity was observed in response to the unattended words, even when directly fixated upon.
 These results are in keeping with what would be predicted by an attenuation style of selection and run contrary to classical late selection theory.

 Competing theories

-In 1963, Deutsch & Deutsch proposed a late selection model of how selective attention operates.
+In 1963, Deutsch and Deutsch proposed a late selection model of how selective attention operates.
 They proposed all stimuli get processed in full, with the crucial difference being a filter placed later in the information processing routine, just before the entrance into working memory.
 The late selection process supposedly operated on the semantic characteristics of a message, barring inputs from memory and subsequent awareness if they did not possess desired content.
 According to this model, the depreciated awareness of unattended stimuli came from denial into working memory and the controlled generation of responses to it.
-The Deutsch & Deutsch model was later revised by Norman in 1968, who added that the strength of an input was also an important factor for its selection.
+The Deutsch and Deutsch model was later revised by Norman in 1968, who added that the strength of an input was also an important factor for its selection.

-A criticism of both the original Deutsch & Deutsch model, as well as the revised Deutsch–Norman selection model is that all stimuli, including those deemed irrelevant, are processed fully.
-When contrast against Treisman's attenuation model, the late selection approach appears wasteful with its thorough processing of all information before selection of admittance into working memory.
+A criticism of both the original Deutsch and Deutsch model, as well as the revised Deutsch–Norman selection model is that all stimuli, including those deemed irrelevant, are processed fully.
+When contrasted against Treisman's attenuation model, the late selection approach appears wasteful with its thorough processing of all information before selection of admittance into working memory.